gindij/personal_website/_posts/2023-07-14-series-rearrangement.md

 But what -- you might ask -- is so interesting about these sums?
 Don't an infinite number of numbers added together have to add up to $\infty$?

+(Mathmatical aside -- feel free to skip:
-(Before answering that question, it is worth considering what mathmeticians even mean when they ask about the sum of an infinite number of terms.
-We could never actually add up infinitely many terms, so instead, the ``sum" of an infinite series is the limiting value of the sequence of the series' partial sums.
+Before answering that question, it is worth considering what mathmeticians even mean when they ask about the sum of an infinite number of terms.
+We could never actually add up infinitely many terms, so instead, the "sum" of an infinite series is the limiting value of the sequence of the series' partial sums.
 That is for the second series, we want to know the limiting value of the sequence
 $1, 1 + \frac{1}{2}, 1 + \frac{1}{2} + \frac{1}{4}, \dots$.)